-Also lately a discussion became popular that Vue won the star war on Github ⭐️ for JS projects which is cool.
-But at the same time that doesn’t reflect the actual popularity in the current JS market although adopting Vue is increasing.
+Also, lately, the discussion became popular that Vue won the stars war on Github ⭐️ for JS projects which is cool.
+However, that doesn’t reflect the real popularity in the current JS market, although adopting Vue is increasing.

-The first thing you notice when you start working with Vue it’s easy to kick-start, and easy to maintain.
-It has two ways data binding which reminds me of Angular 1.x and and a component-based system is inspired by React made satisfying combination.
+When you start working with Vue, the first thing you notice is that it’s easy to kick-start and easy to maintain.
+It has two ways of data-binding which reminded me of Angular 1.
+Also, React inspired a component-based system which made it a satisfying combination.
 Regarding that in the documentation:-

 On a higher level, we can divide components into two categories: presentational ones and logical ones.
 We recommend using templates for presentational components and render function / JSX for logical ones.
 The percentage of these components depends on the type of app you are building, but in general we find presentational ones to be much more common.

 In Vue documentation, there is also a comparison between it and other main JS frameworks.
 You can find it here for more information.